-Ever wondered what it would be like to go hog hunting with a Barrett .50 cal rifle?
+Ever wondered what it would be like to go hog hunting with a Barrett .50-caliber rifle?
 This guy in Texas did.
-Check out what it did to the hog.

 In a battle between a 100-150-pound hog and a .50 Cal bullet with about 14,000 foot pounds of energy, the hog is going to lose every time.

 I don't think that hog even knew what hit it.